“At current rates, only 31% of ECC customers will be fully live on S/4HANA by the end of 2027” – David Lees, CTO, Basis Technologies

-But what do those numbers really mean?
-If we take them at face value, that means more than half of SAP’s ERP customers are now on S/4.
+But what does that number of S/4 licensed customers really mean?
+If we take it at face value, that suggests more than half of SAP’s ERP customers are now on S/4.
+Unfortunately, it’s not that simple.

-For starters, those 18,800 customers are ones that currently have a license for S/4HANA.
-Of those 18,800, SAP claims that anywhere from 40-50% (depending on the quarter) are net new, so these brand-new SAP ERP customers are not part of the original 35,000 ECC customers.
-So, conservatively we can say that around 60% of those 18,800 (11,280) are ECC customers with a license for S/4HANA.
+For starters, those 20,000 customers are simply ones that currently have a license for S/4HANA and of those, Gartner’s latest estimate is that 56% are net new customers, meaning they’re not part of the original 35,000 ECC customers.
+The remaining 44% (11,200) are pre-existing ECC customers with a license for S/4HANA.

-But even this is a bit complicated.
-According to a recent article from Brightwork Research, some of those customers may not have required S/4HANA at that point in time.
+According to an article from Brightwork Research, some of those customers may not have required S/4HANA at that point in time.
 They found that quite a few of those customers were forced to get a license as part of a settlement for the whole “indirect access” issue from a few years ago.
 That number also does not specify how many licenses were bundled as part of other package or contract deals.

-To break down the numbers even further, I looked at a recently published Gartner presentation on the adoption of S/4HANA and their research gives a bit more detail into what those numbers really mean.
-They found that at the end of Q4 2020 of the 60% with an S/4HANA license, approximately another 60% have either initiated their migration or are live in at least one system.
+Looking at a recently published Gartner presentation on the adoption of S/4HANA and their research gives a bit more detail into what those numbers really mean.
+They found that at the end of 2022, of those with an S/4HANA license, approximately 65% were live in at least one system.

-My estimation, based on Gartner’s research and my experience planning S/4 migrations at large enterprises like Procter & Gamble, is that a further 60% of those who have a license and are live or in-flight, have fully replaced their ECC system with S/4HANA, and that’s probably a generous number.
+They may well be live in one system, but most large customers have more than one ECC system and therefore their S/4 journey has not finished.
+By my estimation, based on Gartner’s research and my experience planning S/4 migrations at large enterprises like Procter & Gamble, a further 65% of those who have a license and are live have fully replaced their ECC system with S/4HANA, and that’s probably a generous number.

-If we do a bit of math, that would put the number of customers who have fully migrated to S/4HANA from ECC at around 4,000, or to state it more plainly, a little more than 11% of the original 35,000.
+If we do the sums, that would put the number of customers who have FULLY migrated to S/4HANA from ECC at around 4,750, or around 14% of the original 35,000.
+This has increased by about 3% from last year.

-As part of the initiative to push customers to adopt S/4HANA, SAP has announced it will stop supporting ECC officially at the end of 2027, but customers can purchase extended support to 2030 (for a higher premium of course) on a case-by-case basis.
-This date has already been pushed back since the launch of S/4, and there’s reason to suspect it could be delayed again given the backlog of transformation highlighted above.
-Even so, when they finally do end support, companies will either have to use third-party maintenance services or switch to another ERP platform if they have not yet made the shift.
+In order to encourage customers to adopt S/4HANA, SAP has announced it will stop supporting ECC officially at the end of 2027.
+However, it is possible to buy extended support for a higher premium through to 2030 on a case-by-case basis.
+This date has been pushed back before and it’s possible it will be delayed again considering the backlog of transformation highlighted above.
+When SAP finally ends support, companies will either have to use third-party maintenance services or switch to another ERP platform if they haven’t made the shift.

 Regardless of when SAP does finally end support for ECC, that only applies to the ECC application itself, not the database it runs on.
 Even assuming SAP does delay the end-of-life date for ECC, companies might still have to migrate to Suite on HANA.

-Many SAP users operate their ECC landscape on a non-SAP database such as Oracle or IBM’s DB2.
-As of yet, neither company has announced plans to extend support for these databases beyond 2027.
+Many SAP users currently run their ECC landscape on a non-SAP database like Oracle or IBM’s DB2.
+At the time of writing, neither company has said it will extend support for these databases beyond 2027.
 Oracle is ending support for standard maintenance in April 2024 and extended support in April 2027.
-For customers who purchased maintenance through SAP for IBM’s DB2, they will be supported through April 2027.
-This could be different for customers who purchased maintenance services directly through IBM.
+For customers who purchased maintenance through SAP for IBM’s DB2, they will be supported until April 2027.
+This may be different for customers who purchased maintenance services directly through IBM.

-That means even if you choose to “play chicken” and just wait to see what SAP is going to do regarding ECC support unless Oracle or IBM announce extended support for their databases, you’ll again either have to use third party maintenance services or move your database to HANA in order to keep using ECC.
+That means even if you choose to “play chicken” and just wait to see what SAP is going to do regarding ECC support, you’ll still either have to use third party maintenance services or move your database to HANA in order to keep using ECC (unless Oracle or IBM announce extended support).

-Therefore, customers are left with, at minimum, two years before they might have to begin a large-scale transformation project.
-However, considering the state of the market today, companies will be hard-pressed to find the talent and resources required just as the need for technical resources and expertise begins to spike.
+Therefore, customers are left with, at minimum, one year before they might have to begin a large-scale transformation project.
+However, companies will be hard-pressed to find the talent and resources required just as the need for technical resources and expertise begins to spike.

 The third piece of this puzzle involves SAP Solution Manager (SolMan).
 As with ECC, SAP has stated they plan to end support for SolMan at the end of 2027, and of course, customers who move to third-party maintenance before then will lose support for SolMan when they leave their SAP contract.
 There’s also no official word on extending support beyond 2027 but we can assume that if they do offer the option, it will cost more.